kheyer/Genomic-ULMFiT/README.md

 # Genomic ULMFiT

 This is an implementation of [ULMFiT](https://arxiv.org/abs/1801.06146) for genomics classification using Pytorch and Fastai.
+The model architecture used is based on the [AWD-LSTM](https://arxiv.org/abs/1708.02182) model, consisting of an embedding, three LSTM layers, and a final set of linear layers.

 The ULMFiT approach uses three training phases to produce a classification model:
   1. Train a language model on a large, unlabeled corpus